BIKASH1002/EWC-Automated-Seizure-Prediction/README.md

 # Overview

 This project presents a deep learning framework for predicting seizures in patients with Temporal Lobe Epilepsy (TLE).
-The research utilizes advanced memory-based learning approaches, including transfer learning and Recurrent Neural Networks (RNNs), combined with continual learning techniques to enhance model adaptability.
-The study employs EEG signals and a comprehensive set of deep learning models to classify seizures with high accuracy.
+The project utilizes advanced memory-based learning approaches, including transfer learning and Recurrent Neural Networks (RNNs), combined with continual learning techniques to enhance model adaptability.
+The work employs EEG signals and a comprehensive set of deep learning models to classify seizures with high accuracy.

 # Problem Statement